nicholaswmin/similar/README.md

 > meant to avoid duplicate or near-duplicate entries.

 Uses the [Damerau-Levenshtein distance][leven-algo] to calculate
-similarities between the entries of the machine-readable
+similarities between entries of the machine-readable [JSON abbreviations][json].
-JSON abbreviations file.

 - words/abbreviations with `score < 3` are included in the results.
 - a `score: 0` means it's an *exact* duplicate.